 What are these stains?

-When an antiperspirant meets up with sweat and a cotton undershirt, it becomes a deadly combination creates those stains that appear on your white undershirts or dress shirts after only a few intense sweats.
+When an antiperspirant or deodorant soap meets up with sweat and a cotton undershirt, it becomes a deadly combination to create those stains that appear on white shirts after only a few intense sweats.

 The magic formula